odu-cs625-datavis/public/fall21/Wk2-OpenRefine-tutorial.md

 **Q22:** *How many universities are listed as in the US?*

 Let's also look back at numStudents (Q9-11).
-Investigate any universities that have more students than the largest university in the world.
+Investigate any US universities that have more students than the largest university in the world.

 **Q23:** *What were the universities and what did you update?*